Teen Lures TV Newscast curriculum, for Grades 7-12

-Many tweens and teens wanted a program they could call their own.
-The Teen Lures Prevention website, student-led TV Newscasts and corresponding teacher-facilitated Class Discussions were created specifically with these students in mind.
-The curriculum was formulated to deeply involve teens in the learning process via peer teaching.
+Teens wanted a program they could call their own.
+The Teen Lures Prevention student-led TV Newscasts and corresponding teacher-facilitated Class Discussions were created specifically with these students in mind.
+The curriculum was formulated to deeply involve teens in the learning process via student anchors and peer learning.

 Scroll down for more information...

 A Trusted & Time-Tested Safety Education Solution

 Child Lures Prevention/Teen Lures Prevention is proud to reach over a million students via our partners, including:

 - 9000+ Schools & Districts in 43 States

 - 160 Civic Groups in 26 States

 - 100+ Law Enforcement Agencies in 37 States

 - 46 Military Bases in 20 States & 6 Foreign Countries

 “Outstanding program!
 The lesson plans are perfectly geared toward the age groups of the kids.
 They actually enjoy the sessions, and the parents always come up to me afterwards to comment on how great the program is.
 Thank you!”